How to save presidential debates

 Kudos also go to moderator Kristen Welker of NBC News who posed tough questions to both candidates and managed to navigate some dicey moments with aplomb.
 Thanks to the more modulated Trump, Welker was able to preside over what seemed like a strikingly normal debate.

-While this return to normalcy might reassure those who were worried after the first debate’s failure and Trump’s refusal of the second scheduled debate.
+This return to normalcy might reassure those who were worried after the first debate’s failure and Trump’s refusal of the second scheduled debate.
 After a very bumpy year for the Commission on Presidential Debates – the bumpiest in its more than 30-year history – it can be back to business as usual in 2024, right?

 That will, of course, depend on the candidates, the conditions and other variables beyond our imagining, but a better question to ask might be whether business as usual is good enough anymore.